 House swap to live like a local for free.
 It's safer and easier than ever before.
 And there is house swapping choices in all the cool places.

 Are You a Conservative or an Adventurous Diner?

-The kinds of food you prefer to eat or the amount of cooking you are prepared to do for yourself can make a big difference on both your budget and the places you choose to go.
+The kinds of food you prefer to eat or the amount of cooking you are prepared to do for yourself can make a big difference for both your budget and the places you choose to go.

 The myth that English food is terrible is exactly that—a myth.
 It is possible to find food that is more than acceptable all over the UK and there are plenty of opportunities for fine dining too.
 It is also possible to explore a very broad range of ethnic dining styles including Indian, Balti, Singaporean, Chinese, Thai, Moroccan, Tunisian and, if you have an adventurous palate, you can dine very well for a good deal less money.
 Here are some other things to think about when planning your vacation: